3liz/lizmap-web-client/.github/ISSUE_TEMPLATE/1_Bug_report.md

 ---
-name: Bug Report
+name: 🐞 Bug Report
-about: Report errors and problems
+about: Report errors and problems.
+The more precise is your bug report, the more quickly it will be fixed.

 ---